anquanscan/sec-tools/README.md

 [owasp-fstm](https://github.com/scriptingxss/owasp-fstm): The Firmware Security Testing Methodology (FSTM) is composed of nine stages tailored to enable security researchers, software developers, consultants, and Information Security professionals with conducting firmware security assessments.
 [shotdroid](https://github.com/kp300/shotdroid): ShotDroid is a pentesting tool for android.
 There are 3 tools that have their respective functions, Get files from Android directory, internal and external storage, Android Keylogger + Reverse Shell and Take a webcam shot of the face from the front camera of the phone and PC.
 [RS-Generator](https://github.com/mrx04programmer/RS-Generator): Generador de Reverse Shell para distintos lenguajes de programación y sistemas operativos.
 [h1domains](https://github.com/zricethezav/h1domains): HackerOne "in scope" domains
+[Cryptography-Communication-System](https://github.com/Vatshayan/Cryptography-Communication-System): B.tech College Project for Secure Message Communication though Cryptography Algorithm